syedwaseemjan/Aggregator/README.md

 	{"tid": "40016498", "timestamp": "1404680438", "amount": "0.011", "type": "bid", "price": "630.99"}

-	Each row represents a time of transaction.
+	Each row represents a transaction.
 You are supposed to aggregate the input by hours so if the timestamp for a row is 6:30PM, it should be place in 6PM group.
 For each group you are supposed to print the following items to stdout.